-You are invited to attend the fifth annual OLMC Women in Leadership Forum.
+You are invited to attend the sixth annual OLMC Women in Leadership Forum.
 It will be an opportunity to be inspired by renowned women from a variety of fields, as they share their perspectives on women in leadership and discuss how each of us can be courageous advocates with limitless possibilities.
 Thank you to Tracey Spicer AM, Dr Louise Koelmeyer, Jayne Steer and Lana Taylor for sharing your stories.

 On Wednesday 25 May 2022, the College held its fifth annual Women in Leadership Forum.
 It was an inspirational event with a top lineup of speakers including Rosemary Kariuki-Fyfe, Amanda Rose, Dr Mary-Clare Waugh and Joanna Ryan.
 Sharing their stories, they spoke about seizing every opportunity and the importance of education.

 Principal, Lucie Farrugia, was inspired by their messages of bravery and service and how they resonated with our Mercy community: 'This was an extraordinary night where all our speakers have inspired and ignited in us a sense of limitless possibilities.'